seandstewart/bardly/dev/bardly/11-player.md

-# The Taming of the Shrew - 11 Players
+# The Taming of the Shrew,  11 Players

 ## PROLOGUE